The complete book-based approach to primary English

 What is Included?

-All resources place children’s literature at their core.
-They can be used as separate components, or together to build a complete, literature-led, whole-school approach.
+All of these resources place children’s literature at the core.
+They can be used as separate components but used altogether can build a literature-led whole school approach.

 Planning Sequences